 Program Format and CHANGES for this Year’s Conference – The UIAAA is continuing the capability to pay for your conference registration online with a credit card, as an option.
 As has been the process since 1980, your registration may also be paid for by check.
 Registration online (no paper) has been the process since 2013.
-The 2019 conference registration will be handled electronically online, and registration is complete when a check paying for your registration is received by the UIAAA or you choose the credit card method.
+The 2020 conference registration will be handled electronically online, and registration is complete when a check paying for your registration is received by the UIAAA or you choose the credit card method.
 The registration link is: https://uiaaa.finalforms-amp.com/events.
-Please note that in order to receive the early registration price, your online registration and check (If that is the method you choose for payment) must be received in the UIAAA office by January 5, 2019.
-If you register before the 5th and choose to pay after that date, you will be charged the regular conference fee.
+You must login to your UIAAA Amp account and then click events.

 The UIAAA is excited to again host the conference at the Best Western Plus Abbey Inn.
 Once you register on-line, you will receive an immediate confirmation document.
-The first general session will begin this year @ 5:20 pm on Friday, April 12, 2019 at the Abbey Inn!
-Phil Rison will be the keynote speaker.
+The first general session will begin this year at 5:20pm on Friday, April 17, 2020 at the Abbey Inn.
+Darryl Nance, CMAA will be the keynote speaker.

-Due to the number of registrants, conference gifts (clothing item) will be distributed after the banquet on Friday, or on Saturday at the UIAAA registration desk between 9:55-10:20 am.
+Due to the number of registrants, conference gifts will be distributed after the banquet on Friday, or on Saturday at the UIAAA registration desk between 9:55-10:20am.
 This is the only time the gifts will be distributed, and you will receive a ticket for your conference gift with your registration materials.
 You must include your size on the registration form.

-At this year’s conference, the evaluations will be gathered on line through google docs.
+In keeping with the last 6 years, the conference evaluations will be gathered on line through google docs.
 The use of smart phones and tablets/iPads will make this easy to complete at the luncheon.
-This is the same process that was used successfully the last 4 years.
+This is the same process that was used successfully the last 6 years.
 There will still be a drawing for those that fill in their evaluations on line during the luncheon.

-For the second time, the UIAAA will be offering 6 six instead of 5 LTI courses before the conference.
+For the third time, the UIAAA will be offering 6 six instead of 5 LTI courses before the conference.
 Three courses will be offered Wednesday night and 3 additional courses Thursday morning.
 As mentioned earlier, there will be no vendor show on Friday or Saturday.
-It has been moved entirely to Thursday afternoon from 1:00-6:00 pm.
-For the third year, the Thursday Vendor show will have a drawing for a big screen TV Thursday.
+It has been moved entirely to Thursday afternoon from 1:00-6:00pm.
+For the fourth year, the Thursday Vendor show will have a drawing for a big screen TV Thursday.

-CONFERENCE REGISTRATION – Conference registration will be handled entirely online this year.
-Please remember that after March 5, 2019, the registration costs will increase.
+CONFERENCE REGISTRATION – Conference registration will be handled online this year.
+Please remember that after February 29, 2020, the registration costs will increase with late fees.
 This information will not be mailed this year.
-The registration link is: CLICK HERE FOR 2019 UIAAA CONFERENCE REGISTRATION FORM
+The registration link is: CLICK HERE FOR 2020 UIAAA CONFERENCE REGISTRATION FORM

 – Registration gift